-According to North, Charlie Cutter's claustrophobia in the third game was ad-libbed by his voice actor Graham McTavish, who thought it'd be funny as Charlie freaks out while making his way between a very narrow passage.
+According to North, Charlie Cutter's claustrophobia in Drake's Deception was ad-libbed by his voice actor Graham McTavish, who thought it'd be funny as Charlie freaks out while making his way between a very narrow passage.

 The Onyxia encounter in World of Warcraft was intended to have her Deep Breath ability used as a finisher on groups that had a significant number of players already dead.
 Due to a programming bug, it was used much more frequently, and was only left in because it didn't stop people from killing her.

 Most of the swearing in Brütal Legend (especially on the part of Ozzy Osbourne's character) wasn't in the original script.
 Tim Schafer decided to keep it because it fits.